 We Asked You to Tell Congress Why You Support Strong US Aid — and Your Messages Were Truly Powerful

-Your nearly 9,000 messages will be invaluable in pressuring the government to step up on this issue.
+Your 15,000 messages will be invaluable in pressuring the government to step up on this issue.

 The United States is among the richest and most powerful countries in the world, and has historically been its biggest foreign aid donor.
 Smaller, developing countries with weaker economies, government institutions, and infrastructure rely on the support of the international community — not just US foreign aid — for aid that helps address food insecurity, a lack of infrastructure and health care, and improve education.
 But in recent years, the US has proposed steep cuts to foreign aid funding.